 Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.
 Any window in your home or office is likely to be an appropriate setting for Haworthiopsis.

-Plant your Haworthiopsis in a commercial soil formulated for succulents or make your own well-draining potting mix.
+Plant your Haworthiopsis in a commercial soil mix specially formulated for succulents, or make your own well-draining potting mix.

 Haworthiopsis like warmer temperatures in the summer but cool in the winter.
 They can tolerate cold down to USDA hardiness zone 10a, 30 °F (-1.1 °C).